penpot/penpot-docs/technical-guide/integration.md

 ### Events list

-Unfortunately, we still have not a separated documentation for the webhook events.
+Unfortunately, we do not have any specific documentation for the webhooks yet.
 For the moment you can use the <a href="https://design.penpot.app/api/_doc" target="_blank">backend API documentation</a>, generated automatically from <a href="https://github.com/penpot/penpot/tree/main/backend/src/app/rpc"